 Following the initial facility assessment, the design team and school system worked with various stakeholders to identify core values and guiding principles to inform the design.
 A broad visioning session with students, administrators, faculty, and community stakeholders preceded a more focused programming session featuring small group discussions with individual stakeholder groups.
 Through these sessions, many goals emerged including the importance of keeping the center courtyard, which serves as defining cultural space with deep meaning for students, faculty, alumni, and the community.

-Clark Nexsen’s design team endeavors to create a welcoming environment that improves community pride and embraces school and community history.
-With the WCPSS Vision 2020 guidelines in mind, the renovated school will create a flexible, interactive learning environment that supports and strengthens the existing programs, while providing additional opportunities for collaboration.
+Clark Nexsen’s design team is designing a welcoming environment that will improve community pride while embracing school and community history.
+With the WCPSS Vision 2020 guidelines in mind, the new school will create a flexible, interactive learning environment that supports and strengthens the existing programs, while providing additional opportunities for collaboration.
 The new design will enhance community engagement through a shared responsibility for student success by building trust, collaboration, and engagement among staff, families, and community partners.

 The design seeks to improve student learning by enhancing interaction and collaboration.
 Collaborative gathering spaces of varying size will be interspersed throughout the school, fostering student-led learning and group interaction for valuable, out-of-classroom learning experiences.
 In addition, the design will include several maker spaces to support project-based and hands-on learning styles.
 Well-supported, highly effective, and dedicated principals, teachers, and staff are essential to the success of all students.
 Strategies to promote this goal will include thoughtful consideration of adjacencies between departments and specialized programs with the intention to develop forward-thinking, collaborative learning environments.
 Student learning spaces will be improved by enhancing staff interaction and collaboration.
 Learning spaces will be adaptable to meet daily needs of students and teachers, with areas outside of the classroom available for student-led learning, as well as break out spaces for individual classes.